DanielMaritim/visibility-and-display/README.md

 visibility: hidden;
 visibility: collapse;

-visible property shows the element box is visible.
+The visible property shows the element box is visible.

+The hidden property shows the element box is invisible